hanpari/sovereign/source/01/001_gromov arrives.md

 The man, who had trouble getting out from the tiny car, straightened up and performed some exercise to relieve his sore back.

 “Sure,” he replied and observed security measurements with apparent disdain.
 “They found another way how to waste money.
 Just look at those cadets with fully charged and unlocked blasters.
 How adorable!
 This is exactly the safety we need to have in the middle of the city.
 Hey you!
-Come ever here!”
+Come over here!”

 The patrol of two young soldiers in bluish uniform hesitated for a moment; then, the authority, with which the captain called them, gave them no other choice.